Keywords; what are phytosterols, cholesterol lowering plants, beta sitosterol, functional foods.

 Two kinds of lettuce, young spinach, sweet basil, fresh corn on the cob, picked only half an hour ago, radishes, pepperdews, tomatoes without pesticides, hummus with parsley and mint.

-As one surgeon put it, rather neatly, if we got back to eating the foods that our grandmothers prepared, rather than what our mothers taught us to eat, we wouldn't have those heart problems.
+As one surgeon put it, rather neatly, if we got back to eating the foods that our grandmothers served, rather than what our mothers taught us to eat, we wouldn't have those heart problems.

 Did you find this page useful?
 Then perhaps forward it to a suffering friend.
 Better still, Tweet or Face Book it.